-Richard Ritenbaugh introduced his sermon of July 6 of this year with comments about the founders’ conceptions of human nature.
+Richard Ritenbaugh introduced his sermon of July 7 of this year with comments about the Founders’ conceptions of human nature ["Human Nature: Good or Evil?"].
 He showed how liberals view human nature as good or at least perfectible, while conservatives take a more Calvinistic view, seeing human nature as evil.

 Richard’s comments started me thinking about a well-known sentence that was penned by Thomas Jefferson.
 He writes in the second paragraph of the Declaration of Independence, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 Jefferson's assertion that men “are endowed by their creator with certain unalienable Rights” suggests that mankind has value, and that that value, like the rights which supposedly spring from those values, is unalienable.

 Now that is a word that we do not often use anymore; a word that we can easily intuit its meaning, however, if we think about it a little bit.
 "Alien," as an adjective, means it is separated from a larger population.
 So "unalienable" simply means not capable of being separated.

 One dictionary defines unalienable as protected from being removed or taken away.
 Synonyms include the adjectives unassailable, inviolable, natural, inherent, basic, and absolute.
 The word is generally used in philosophic contexts, and is quite a bit abstract, but we can bring it down to earth if we want to by comparing it or combining it with scripture.

 Proverbs 22:15 Foolishness is bound up in the heart of a child, but the rod of correction will drive it far from him.